Yao Gomado: 2020 election

+2024 elections

+Gomado contested and won the 2024 NDC parliamentary primaries for Akan Constituency in the Oti Region of Ghana.
+Gomado won in the 2024 Ghanaian general elections on the ticket of the National Democratic Congress with 18,228 votes (60.41%) against Tassah Mustapha Tassah of the New Patriotic Party who had 11,772 votes (39.01%) and Aforla Yawa Mary who had 175 votes (0.58%) to join the 9th Parliament of the Fourth Republic of Ghana.

 Committees

 Gomado is a member of the Judiciary Committee.
 He is also a member of the Environment, Science and Technology Committee of the Eighth (8th) Parliament of the Fourth Republic of Ghana.

 Personal life

 Gomado is a Christian.
 He is fluent in speaking Ewe and English.